-The following Information is made available to pupils helplines, posters, NSPCC ChildLine
+The following Information is made available to pupils through posters sharing this information with children and through whole school assemblies.

-School's arrangements for consulting with and listening to pupils are school council, growing up in North Yorkshire Survey, pupil conferences.
+School's arrangements for consulting with and listening to pupils are Worry Box, school council, growing up in North Yorkshire Survey, online anonymous reporting systems

-We make pupils aware of these arrangements by class teachers and learning mentors sharing this with pupils and through whole school assemblies.
+We make pupils aware of these arrangements by through class teachers and the learning mentor

-E. Curriculum resources and support
+H. Curriculum resources and support